vjoh/GTPE-Final_Project/Defensive Report.md

   - **Reliability**: High reliability

 #### CPU Usage Monitor
-CPU Usage Monitor is imple:
+CPU Usage Monitor is implemented as follows:
   - **Metric**: Monitors the total amount of CPU in use.
   - **Threshold**: Alert is triggered when 50% or more of the total CPU system resources are in use.
   - **Vulnerability Mitigated**: Resource hogging by cryptomining bots or other malicious programs that are CPU-intensive.